-- Grant funds cannot be awarded directly to non-government victim/witness assistance programs and domestic violence programs, but a grantee may contract for services from such an organization.
+- Grant funds cannot be awarded directly to non-government organizations, but a grantee may contract for services from such an organization.

 Grant funds cannot be used to supplant state and local funds.
 In addition, grant funds cannot be used for:

 - Lobbying, research or research projects, fundraising, or construction or remodel projects

 - Providing out of state direct services or training (excluding referrals).

 The grant award commences July 1, 2021, and continues through June 30, 2023.
 Continued funding cannot be guaranteed.
 Applicants should secure local funding so that projects may be continued after the grant ends.

 - The 2021 Grant Application deadline has passed.
 We are not accepting applications at this time.